abhijeetmahto/project-builder-smartwatch-media-player/README.md

 ![Image description](https://i1.faceprep.in/ProGrad/prograd-logo.png)

-# ProGrad Project-Builder | JS | SMARTWATCH MEDIAPLAYER
+# ProGrad Project-Builder | HTML & CSS | SMARTWATCH UI

 We have learned all the important concepts in JavaScript.
 Now lets work with our project builder in building a smartwatch, applying all of the concepts we have just learned.